-- 12. USB 2.0 ports 1 and 2.
+- 12. USB 2.0 ports 3 and 4.
 These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 13.
 External SATA ports.
-These ports connect external Serial ATA hard disk drives.
-To configure a RAID 0 or RAID 1 set, install an external Serial ATA hard disk drive and an internal Serial ATA hard disk drive connected to one of the onboard Serial ATA connectors labeled F ESATA12.
+These ports connect to external Serial ATA hard disk drives.
+To configure a RAID 0, 1, 5 or 10 set, install an external Serial ATA hard disk drive to the external Serial ATA port and an internal Serial ATA hard disk drive to the onboard Serial ATA connectors labeled EXT_SATA1 or EXT_SATA2.

 The external SATA ports support external Serial ATA 3.0 Gb/s devices.
-Longer cables support higher power requirements to deliver signal up to two meters away, and enables improved hot-swap function
+Longer cables support higher power requirements to deliver signal up to two meters away, and enables improved hot-swap function.

-- Before creating a RAID set using Serial ATA hard disks, make sure that you have connected the Serial ATA signal cable and installed Serial ATA hard disk drives; otherwise, you cannot enter the Marvell RAID utility and SATA BIOS setup during POST. - If you intend to create a RAID configuration using one of these connectors, set the Marvell SATA Controller Mode item in the BIOS to [RAID].
-See section 4.4.5 Onboard Device Configuration for details.
+Before creating a RAID set using Serial ATA hard disks, make sure that you have connected the Serial ATA signal cables and installed Serial ATA hard disk drives; otherwise, you cannot enter the Marvell RAID utility and SATA setup during POST.

+If you intend to create a RAID configuration using one of these connectors, set the Marvell SATA/PATA Controller item in the BIOS to [RAID Mode].
+See section 4.5.3 OnBoard Devices Configuration for details.

 - DO NOT insert different connectors to these ports. - DO NOT unplug the external Serial ATA box when a RAID 0 or RAID 1 is configured. - 14.
-USB 2.0 ports 3 and 4.
+USB 2.0 ports 1 and 2.
 These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 15.
 Optical S/PDIF Out port.
 This port connects an external audio output device via an optical S/PDIF cable. - 16.
 USB 2.0 ports 5 and 6.
 These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices.